 Home » Source of healthy protein

-Buckwheat is high protein food having all eight essential amino acids such as lysine.
+Buckwheat is high plant-based protein food having all eight essential amino acids such as lysine.
 Proteins are vital for various functions to be carried out in the body.

 Complete protein food replaces the need to consume red meat.
 It also assists to lose weight with the satisfaction of appetite and replace the essential for empty carbohydrates.
 It provides extra energy and studies have shown that it helps to promote cognitive ability.
 It also assist to slow down natural decrease in strength and mass of muscle known as sarcopenia.
 Studies shows that complete proteins assist in slow down the loss of bones and muscle mass, lends strength, durability as well as endurance during physical activity.